maremike/uab_template-debloaters/README.md

 \
 \
 "Custom" is a version that I personally use.
 I wanted to minimise everything, but still retain the functions that I need everyday.
 If you want you might wanna try it.
 I dont need Accessibility, Samsung DEX, weather, samsung pay...
 And more.
 I download dialer, calculater, contacts, browsers, etc. that are open source.
 I still kept some Samsung apps, because they contain relevant code for alternatives in them (for example an external files app would not work without the Samsung Files app).
+\
+\
+\
+Important: Some packages might be region dependent.
+As Im from Germany, one package starts with "de".
+If a certain package is not found, it will simply be ignored.
+But the packages that are region dependent usually have something to do with SIM card, or Samsungs advertisement.
+I have not made selections in correlation to ISP packages.
+Which is not much.
+You dont have to search for unnecessary pacakges yourself.